Consensys/doc.teku/docs/reference/cli/index.md

 </Tabs>

 The frequency (in slots) at which to store finalized states to disk.
-The default is 2048.
+The default is `2048`.

 This option is ignored if [`--data-storage-mode`](#data-storage-mode) is not set to `archive`.

 :::note

-Specifying a larger number of slots as the archive frequency has a potentially higher overhead for retrieving finalized states since more states may need to be regenerated to get to the requested state.
+Specifying a higher number of slots has a potentially higher overhead for retrieving finalized states, since you might need to regenerate more states to get to the requested state.
-Specifying a lower number of slots as the frequency increases the disk space usage.
+Specifying a lower number of slots increases the disk space usage.

 :::